Satellite television by region: Pakistan

+Pakistan Television Corporation started its first satellite channel PTV-2 (later renamed to PTV World in 1992, becoming first in South Asia and among the pioneers of this service in Asia.
 In the recent years, there has been a lot of investment in television industry in Pakistan.
 There are more than 34 Satellite channels operating directly inside Pakistan and about 10 operating their broadcasting from Dubai, Thailand, Bangkok and UK.
+At the moment, Pakistan has no DTH in the country, DTH auction happened in 2016, but nearly a decade passed, but not DTH launched due to corruption and incompetency of PEMRA and politicians.

 Philippines

 Satellite television in the Philippines began in 2001 when the first pay DTH service Dream Satellite TV was launched.
 In 2009, both Cignal and G Sat were launched on the NSS 11 broadcasting satellite.
 Later, these satellite TV providers began offering HD.
 However, G Sat HD has different channels than Cignal HD.
 Later in 2012, Cignal began to move their programming to SES-7 for similar coverage.

-On December 31, 2017, Dream Satellite TV ceased its direct-to-home pay satellite TV service after 16 years, due to bankruptcy and stiff competition from satellite-based pay TV services at the time prior to its bankruptcy (e.g. Cignal, G Sat and the now-defunct Sky Direct).
-The transponder of the now-defunct Dream Satellite TV that was used on Koreasat 7 would later be used for SatLite on January 12, 2018, a digital prepaid pay TV service that's owned by Cignal TV, Inc.
+On 31 December 2017, Dream Satellite TV ceased its direct-to-home pay satellite TV service after 16 years, due to bankruptcy and stiff competition from satellite-based pay TV services at the time prior to its bankruptcy (e.g. Cignal, G Sat and the now-defunct Sky Direct).
+The transponder of the now-defunct Dream Satellite TV that was used on Koreasat 7 would later be used for SatLite on 12 January 2018, a digital prepaid pay TV service that's owned by Cignal TV, Inc.

-On June 30, 2020, Sky Direct ceased its operations after an alias cease-and-desist order (ACDO) was issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida regarding the expiration of ABS-CBN's legislative franchise.
+On 30 June 2020, Sky Direct ceased its operations after an alias cease-and-desist order (ACDO) was issued by the National Telecommunications Commission (NTC) and Solicitor General Jose Calida regarding the expiration of ABS-CBN's legislative franchise.

 These are the satellite-based pay TV providers that are currently operating in the Philippines: